jeancarl/node-red-labs/node-red-alchemyapi/README.md

 * [1-display-content-analysis.html](https://github.com/jeancarl/node-red-labs/tree/master/node-red-alchemyapi/code/1-display-content-analysis.html) HTML to display the results of the content returned from the AlchemyLanguage API.
 * [2-display-image-analysis.html](https://github.com/jeancarl/node-red-labs/tree/master/node-red-alchemyapi/code/2-display-image-analysis.html) HTML to display the results of the content returned from the AlchemyLanguage API.
+* [3-display-news-results.html](https://github.com/jeancarl/node-red-labs/tree/master/node-red-alchemyapi/code/3-display-news-results.html) HTML to display the results of the content returned from the AlchemyData News API.
-* [3-complete-flow.json](https://github.com/jeancarl/node-red-labs/tree/master/node-red-alchemyapi/code/2-complete-flow.json) Import this JSON into Node-RED to build the completed flow.
+* [4-complete-flow.json](https://github.com/jeancarl/node-red-labs/tree/master/node-red-alchemyapi/code/4-complete-flow.json) Import this JSON into Node-RED to build the completed flow.

 ## License